-Afterwards, I’d suggest placing the cards and the KORXX in the math center.
-This way, the kids can explore the one-to-one correspondence activity during center time or free choice time.
-If you’re using these at home, place everything in a small bin where the kids can easily access them.
+Afterwards, place the cards in your math center or your block center (or both!).
+I’d suggest placing the cards and the blocks in the math center.
+This way, the kids can explore the block counting printable during center time or free choice time.
+If you’re using these at home, place everything in a small bin where the kids can easily access the materials.

 Done-for-You Preschool Resources

-Preschool Teacher 101 is excited to share with you some amazing lesson plans, activity packs, and much more!
+We have lesson plans, dramatic play packs, digital games, circle time songs, STEM challenges, literacy activities, and much more!
 We offer a wide variety of themes that are frequently used in preschool classrooms, as well as some less common (but super interesting) themes.
-Click on the image below to learn more about our counting to 10 4-in-1 activity pack!
+Click on the image below to learn more about our counting to 10 printable and digital pack:

 Join the waiting list for The Pack from Preschool Teacher 101 today for exclusive access to our amazing products.
 And we have different membership options to suit your needs!

 This free printable is available to members of Fun-A-Day’s free email community.
 If you’re a member, fill out the form below and the download links will be sent to your inbox.
 If you’re not a member, you can join us by entering your information in the form.
 Then you’ll receive the printable as a welcome gift!

 You can also access the form in a new tab if you’d prefer.